Golden Demon: Slayer Sword

 Slayer Swords for the International Golden Demon competitions were manufactured by a variety of companies, with varying degrees of quality and authenticity.
 In Spain, it was sourced from Toledo, a city with a long history of swordsmithing, though it was a decorative sword and not a real weapon, unlike the original UK sword.

+In France, the Slayer Sword was a historical medieval sword.
+In Poland, the Slayer Sword was a Polish Szabla.

-Outside Europe, a number of alternative trophies have on occasion been awarded in place of the Slayer Sword: Imperial Ultramarine Commander Lord Macragge’s Helmet (USA 1992), Slayer Axe (Chicago 2002), Slayer Shield (Australia 2004), and paper Slayer Sword (Japan 2012).
+Outside Europe, a number of alternative trophies have on occasion been awarded in place of the Slayer Sword: Imperial Ultramarine Commander Lord Macragge's Helmet (USA 1992), Slayer Axe (Chicago 2002), Slayer Shield (Australia 2004), and paper Slayer Sword (Japan 2012).

 In the Games Workshop lore, the Slayer Sword was forged by the ‘Undead, Mind-Flaying Greater Balrog Demons of the Fiery Inner Sanctum of the Lords of the 26 Furies of the Lesser Stench’.

 Open Competition and Youngbloods Competition Trophies

 The Open Competition and Youngbloods Competition are separate competitions running alongside Golden Demon.
 They are not eligible for the Slayer Sword and are awarded different trophies to the Golden Demon legendary statue.

-Winners of the Open Competition receive a wooden plaque with a relief of the Citadel castle in Gold, Silver or Bronze finishes.
-Winners of the Youngbloods Competition receive a trophy featuring a night goblin bust, also coloured with the respective awarded metal.
+In 2002 the Open competition trophy was a Griffon statue, and between 2005-2007 it was a crystal stand.
+Since at least 2010, winners of the Open Competition receive a wooden plaque with a relief of the Citadel castle in Gold, Silver or Bronze finishes.

+Meanwhile, since 1998 winners of the Youngbloods Competition receive a trophy featuring a night goblin bust, also coloured with the respective awarded metal.

 Notable, Commended, and Finalist Entries

-Traditionally, at both Golden Demon, the Open Competition and Youngbloods Competition, there was one single level of awards below the podium, called Finalist Entries, for those who had made the ‘first cut’.
+Traditionally, at both Golden Demon, the Open Competition and Youngbloods Competition, there was one single level of awards below the podium, called Finalist Entries, for those who had made the 'first cut'.
 The top three winners were selected from among this group.

-In the mid 2010s a ‘second cut’ qualifiers level was added above Finalist, named Commended, from which the top three winners were selected.
+In the mid 2010s a 'second cut' qualifiers level was added above Finalist, named Commended, from which the top three winners were selected.

 In 2024, a third level was added.
-The ‘first cut’ winners now received a Notable Entry award, while the Finalist award was upgraded to ‘second cut’ winners, and the Commended award to ‘third cut’ winners.
+The 'first cut' winners now received a Notable Entry award, while the Finalist award was upgraded to 'second cut' winners, and the Commended award to 'third cut' winners.
 In 2025, this three level structure was maintained, but the naming for second and third cut awards were swapped to align them with semantics, effectively bringing Finalist at the top again like it had been in the past.
 Today, the structure of awards below the podium is as follows: